Team

 Yimmi Fontenot, Producer

 Yimmi Fontenot is a communications professional and media strategist with a passion for driving impactful messaging and engaging audiences.
 Yimmi most recently served as press secretary for the House Foreign Affairs Committee under the leadership of Chairman Michael McCaul (R-TX).
 She is committed to promoting transparency, fostering positive relationships with the media, and driving meaningful bipartisan conversations on critical issues facing the public.
-Yimmi developed a passion for conservation and protecting the environment at an early age, while growing up on her family’s farm in southwest Louisiana, and has enjoyed expanding upon that at DEPLOY/US.
-Yimmi is a former student of Texas A&M University, where she earned a B.A. in Communications and Journalism.
+Yimmi developed a passion for conservation and protecting the environment at an early age while growing up on her family’s farm in southwest Louisiana, and has enjoyed expanding on that passion at DEPLOY/US.
+Yimmi earned a BA in Communications and Journalism from Texas A&M University.

 Denise Bush, Manager of Development Operations

 Denise Bush worked for several years scheduling and managing contract implementations with the Department of Defense (DoD) and the Department of Homeland Security (DHS).
-In addition, she worked as a Technical Editor to ensure documentation best practices and standards were being upheld.
-Denise has her B.S. in Biology and Society from Arizona State University where she graduated as an Alpha Delta Pi alumna.
-Her degree is directly related to how people communicate, respond to, and understand scientific issues and advances.
+Additionally, she served as a Technical Editor and ensured that the team upheld documentation best practices and standards.
+Denise holds a BS in Biology and Society from Arizona State University, where she graduated as an Alpha Delta Pi alumna.
+Her degree focused on how people communicate, respond to, and understand scientific issues and advances.
+In April 2025, she completed a Graduate Certificate in Public Administration and Leadership from the University of Massachusetts Lowell.

 Dylan Sciaba has worked for market research groups as a technical assistant, at the Old Farmer’s Almanac as a web content editor, and has interned/volunteered at museums as an assistant collections manager.
-He is currently pursuing a master’s degree in Archives and Records Administration at San Jose State University, where he is learning about safeguarding digital records, preserving historical artifacts, and drawing insights from the past.
-He holds a B.A. in Communications from Gordon College, where he learned skills in engaging diverse audiences through various media platforms.
+He holds a BAd in Communications from Gordon College, where he learned skills in engaging diverse audiences through various media platforms.
+Dyan earned a master’s degree in Archives and Records Administration at San Jose State University, where he learned about safeguarding digital records, preserving historical artifacts, and drawing insights from the past.
 Some of his favorite hobbies include hiking, reading, and video games.

 Majkut_Niskanen-headshot_BW.jpg